astrion-coder/cohort-seven/projects/reth-state-tiering.md

 * **Header (16 bytes)**

-  * Contains metadata about the blob..
+  * Contains metadata about the blob.
-  * Includes blob format version, reserved bytes, offset of the root node, and the size of the root node..
+  * Includes blob format version, reserved bytes, offset of the root node, and the size of the root node.
   * Allows the reader to find the root of the serialized trie.

 * **Serialized Trie**